4 Reasons to Have a Travel Credit Card With an Annual Fee

 On cards that seemingly have no special perks, such a basic card benefit, it's a cost-saver.

 Nowadays, shopping online is the norm.
 But, one of the things that consumers hate most about online shopping is the cost of shipping.
 It’s nonsense when you have to pay $8 to ship a $10 item.

 Fortunately, some credit cards can help you avoid some of the shipping fees when you go online shopping.

-Shoprunner's retail partners include major national brands such as Domino’s, GNC, Newegg, Neiman Marcus, PetSmart and more.
+Shoprunner's retail partners include major national brands.
 Remember, this is 2-day shipping option that usually costs more than the slow, standard delivery option.